 Other Features and Considerations

-Most stud finders (electronic ones included) will need to be calibrated before use.
+Most metal stud finders (electronic ones included) will need to be calibrated before use.
 In fact, this is one of the reasons why so many people end up returning their stud finders, throwing their arms in the air and declaring that the gadget was inaccurate.

 Reading the instructions on how to properly calibrate your stud finder will make a huge difference.
 Also, it will likely be the determining factor in whether your experience is successful or not.
 Of course, there are many such tools that simply lack the accuracy needed even for home projects.
 But most of the time, reading the manual and the troubleshooting instructions will take little time but make a huge difference.
+As the normal process goes, place the stud finder flat against the wall, press and hold the power button, and wait for 1-2 seconds, before calibration starts.

 Another common feature for electrical stud finders is one that you’ll want to take into account the more projects you do.
 The device will usually have a different function or LED color to let you know if you’re in a pipe area.

 Another great feature to watch out for is center targeting.
-While finding a stud can be enough, the best finders will also let you know when you’ve identified the center of a stud which can save you a lot of time and calculations.
+While finding a stud can be enough, the best stud finder will also let you know when you’ve identified the center of a stud which can save you a lot of time and calculations.
 Make sure to recalibrate and follow the manufacturer’s instructions if you plan on using this feature.

 If you’re sick of going back and forth on the same piece wall trying to make sure you’ve got a clear reading on your stud, this is the finder for you.
 Consistent and reliable, the Franklin stud finder is one of the most popular on the market and it lives up to the enthusiasm.